robots-make-art-too/GROUP16_multiverse_of_madness/docs/index.md

 - Our project includes 6 major 3D models depicting a constellation- Aquarius, Aries, Cancer, Libra, Sagittarius, Scorpio .
 - Each model has a specific printed marker assigned to it.

-### Future Update
+### Future Updates

-- add more object such as constellations
+- Add more objects such as constellations
-- add animation and interact system
+- Add animation and interactive system
-- Develop Material
+- Develop Materials
-- Develop Shader
+- Develop Shaders